rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    brew install minikube -y
    </strong></pre>

-2. Verify if it can be invoked:
+2. Verify if its command works by getting the version:

    <pre>minikube version</pre>